-When planning your vacation to the Emerald Isle there are a whole host of activities and adventures to be found for adults.
+When planning your vacation to Ireland there are a whole host of activities and adventures to be found for adults.
 Ride along the Wild Atlantic Way, take a day trip to the Cliffs of Moher or enjoy one of the many scenic areas that Ireland has to offer.

 Not to mention spending a night or two imbibing a couple of pints of Guinness by a warm fireplace down at one of the local Irish Pubs.

 However, if you have children then you might need to do a bit more planning to keep them entertained throughout your vacation.
 Luckily there are plenty of things to do around the country that will keep your kids entertained, and maybe even tire them out a bit!

 So what are some of the best places you can go with kids during your visit to Ireland?
 Keep reading to find out.

 Set close to the site of old and abandoned coal mines, the Castlecomer Discover Park covers almost 8o acres of woodland.
 Originally opened in 2007, it did much to revitalize the area after the closure of the mines.
 It now attracts over 120,000 visitors every year.

 The Discovery Park is situated on grounds that used to house the Wandesforde Estate.
 A family originally from Yorkshire had settled in the area and was of quite a notable status.
 Some of the original elements of the estate can still be seen, like the walled garden